dinesh36/learn-react/README.md

 ## [Array](https://codesandbox.io/s/gallant-ishizaka-9ov7r)
 ### Exercises for Array
-* Add element after the array
+* Add element beginning the array
-* Add element before the array
+* Add element end the array
-* Remove element after the array
+* Remove element from start of the array
-* Add element before the array
+* Add element from end the array
 * Concat the array
-* Remove the items from the array
+* Remove the multiple items from the array
 * Get the desired length of array from array [sub array]

 ## [Functions](https://codesandbox.io/s/hopeful-moore-blupc)